 Every private equity deal is different – but there are a number of common stages of the deal process.
 The right private equity partner will work with you to make sure the process works for you.

 You can find out more about LDC’s private equity investment process here.

 Is it better to get corporate loans than private equity?

 A loan through a bank or corporate lender can provide you with capital to grow your company.
 A private equity partner can also provide you with advice, insight and experience alongside the money you need to see your visions become reality.

-Find out more about the benefits of private equity in our guide to private equity.
+Find out more about the benefits of working with a private equity company in our guide to private equity.

 What is the difference between private equity and venture capital?

 The distinctions between private equity and venture capital funding are often misunderstood.
 While both options offer cash and expertise to drive growth, the scale of investment and methods of working have a clear difference.